John Kenny (Clan-na-Gael): Mission to Ireland – money for guns

 Kenny documented his missions in a series of articles in the Gaelic American newspaper.

-The Price of patriotism
+Death

 John Kenny lived out the rest of his life in New York City.
 He served as business manager of the Gaelic American until around 1921.
 He continued to remain active in political affairs, and to publish his work in the Gaelic American.
 He died at the age of 77 on 27 December 1924, in St. Vincent's Hospital in Manhattan.
-His passing was mourned by the many Irish organisations in the city, and a special Mass was sponsored by the Cumman na mBan, which wrote of him: "The organization feels that in the death of John Kenny they have lost one of their most valued friends, and one of the sincerest, noblest, and most intelligent friends of Ireland who was ever ready to assist wholeheartedly and unselfishly ... a soul that never valued the material things of this world."
+His death was mourned by a number of Irish organisations in the city, and a special Mass was sponsored by the Cumman na mBan, which wrote of him: "The organization feels that in the death of John Kenny they have lost one of their most valued friends, and one of the sincerest, noblest, and most intelligent friends of Ireland who was ever ready to assist wholeheartedly and unselfishly ... a soul that never valued the material things of this world".